Aged care in Australia: Aged care homes

-Funding for residential Aged Care
+Funding for residential aged care

 The Australian Government funds the majority of aged care in Australia but people are expected to contribute to the cost of their care if they can afford to.

-There are also specific programmes and information available to Aboriginal and/or Torres Strait Islander people; people from culturally or linguistically diverse backgrounds; people who are lesbian, gay, bisexual, transgender or intersex; or Care-Leavers.
+There are also specific programmes and information available to Aboriginal and Torres Strait Islander people; people from culturally or linguistically diverse backgrounds; people who are lesbian, gay, bisexual, transgender or intersex; or Care-Leavers.

 Older veterans, those who are financially disadvantaged, people living with disability and those living away from large towns can also access tailored support.

 To determine eligibility to receive funding, a member of an Aged Care Assessment Team (ACAT, or ACAS in Victoria) will carry out an assessment with the person to identify their needs and circumstances and work out what options are available to them.

-Aged Care Assessment
+Aged care assessment

 Whether an older person requires help with basic tasks at home or more intensive aged care services, they will need to arrange an assessment with the My Aged Care service.

-My Aged Care will register the person’s details and ask them a series of questions to help identify their needs and circumstances such as:
+My Aged Care will register the person's details and ask them a series of questions to help identify their needs and circumstances such as: